Goh Pei Ming: Political career

 Goh last served as the chairman of the Kampong Chai Chee Community Club Management Committee and concurrently as the Vice-Chairman of the Kampong Chai Chee Citizens’ Consultative Committee.

 After he left the Singapore Armed Forces, he joined the People's Action Party on 1 April 2025.
 Goh was spotted in walkabouts in East Coast GRC and Punggol GRC before he was eventually fielded with Tin Pei Ling, Diana Pang, Faishal Ibrahim, and Seah Kian Peng to contest at Marine Parade–Braddell Heights Group Representation Constituency in the 2025 Singaporean general election, replacing former anchor minister Tan See Leng who left the GRC to helm Chua Chu Kang GRC replacing Gan Kim Yong who was sent to helm Punggol GRC.
 As there was no opposition to the team's candidacy after the Workers' Party pulled out, a walkover was declared on Nomination Day on 23 April 2025.
 As such, Goh would be serving as a Member of Parliament for Marine Parade–Braddell Heights GRC representing the Marine Parade division in the 15th Parliament of Singapore after the General Election on 3 May 2025.

 Goh was appointed as Minister of State of Home Affairs and Social and Family Development in the Second Lawrence Wong Cabinet following the 2025 general elections.

+Prime Minister Lawrence Wong promoted him to be Senior Minister of State in the Ministry of Home Affairs and the Ministry of Social and Family Development effective 27 July 2026.